Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 But, for the years 2013 to 2021, the causes were *p* > 0.05 for all the groups.

-Then, because of these results, we did a table (that hasn't been added to this highlight), where showed that this could be explained by the decrease the anthropogeneic causes of fishing gear (the principle causes of stranding).
-Also, the unclassified causes have been increasing, specially this last years, wich could be affecting this study.

 ---

 <p align="center">